 How does it work?

 Thanks to nature lovers and volunteers across Europe, data is collected via the Plastic Origins app (available on Android and iOS).
 The first possibility is to film the shoreline via the app.
-The artificial intelligence algorithm then analyses the video and automatically detects visible waste, which it counts, geolocates and classifies according to its type (bottle, fragment, etc.).
+The artificial intelligence algorithm then analyzes the video and automatically detects visible waste, which it counts, geolocates and classifies according to its type (bottle, fragment, etc.).
 The second option is to manually report and classify waste encountered during a walk or kayak trip.
 All the data collected is then available online on the site and accessible to all.
 In the long term, the aim of this project is to obtain a map showing the level of pollution of all the rivers in Europe.

 #pollution, #oceans, #rivers, #PlasticOrigin, #SurfriderEurope, #ecology,